 “The same,” Anárion agreed at his left, perhaps to save himself the trouble of making up his own mind.

 Ladarth gave a smart bow and retreated to fetch their drinks.
 In his absence Thranduil hitched his legs up comfortably on the rungs of his stool, but Anárion began drumming his fingers on the board.
-Apparently the incessant noise was aggravating his nerves even as Thranduil willfully ignored it.
+The incessant noise seemed to be aggravating his nerves.

-“Peace, Anárion,” he said with a smile.
+“Peace, Anárion,” Thranduil said with a smile.
 “I swear there will be a warm welcome waiting for you at home.”

 Thranduil ignored them as he let a mouthful of wine roll over his tongue.
 Still, he resented their rudeness, forcing Ladarth to answer to them in the Forbidden Tongue.
 The poor Elf glanced back nervously as compliance was wrung from him, but Thranduil gave it no heed.
-Thingol was dead, and his decree had fallen ineffective.
-It was galling – oh, yes, it was – but the pride of Doriath had been crushed, at least officially.
-Even so, he had never spoken so inconsiderately to even the basest servants of Menegroth.
-He could only grant these the benefit of the doubt, recognizing that their sobriety had long since been blunted.
-One would expect those of the Blessed Realm to be more refined, but perhaps it was no wonder these had been exiled.
+Thingol was dead, and so was his decree.
+It was galling—oh, yes, it was—but the pride of Doriath had been crushed, at least officially.
+Even so, he had never spoken so inconsiderately to even the basest servants in Menegroth.
+He could only grant these the benefit of the doubt, recognizing that their sobriety had been blunted long ago.
+One might expect those of the Blessed Realm to be more refined, but perhaps it was no wonder these had remained in exile.

 For several long moments he did not condescend even to glance across the void that separated them, a void that was not void for long as others came and went, occupying the places between.
 Soon Ladarth was quite busy, answering calls left and right.
 It was merely the customary evening rush as those who had been out by day returned to their homes for the night.
-But even with the level of noise being what it was, Thranduil could not help but overhear the demands from the farthest right, laced with crude humor.
+Despite the noise, Thranduil could not help but overhear the demands from the farthest right, laced with crude humor.
 He had learned enough Noldorin expletives at the shipyards to understand most of it in spite of himself.

 Enough was enough.
 “You see, Anárion?” he asked, making no effort to be discreet.
-“That is the kind of Golodh my father cannot abide."
+“That is the sort of Golodh my father cannot abide."
 He turned to address the individuals in question, lifting his voice over the din.
 "You would do well to govern your tongue, my friend,” he said.
-“One might be led to question your upbringing.”
+“One might question your upbringing.”

 He sat numbed for a moment as a surge of lingering indignation shot through his veins.
 He was still here?
-He seemed to recognize Thranduil as well, but he had drowned his better judgment some time ago.
+He seemed to recognize Thranduil as well, but he had already drowned his better judgment.

 Thranduil said nothing.
-He had no real desire to kill him – he was not so far gone as that – but the Kinslayings did indeed cross his mind.
-Would a grievance of some years past justify at least a lingering scar or two if only he could catch him alone later?
+He had no real desire to kill him—he was not so far gone as that—but the Kinslayings did indeed cross his mind.
+Would a grievance of some years past justify at least a lingering scar or two if he could catch him alone later?